xen-troops/meta-xt-prod-devel-rpi5/README.md

 You can choose root device and CAN for the DomD, enable SCMI, HDMI, and WiFi.

-Moulin will generate `build.ninja` file.
-After that run `ninja` to build the image.
+Moulin will generate a `build.ninja` file.
+After that, run `ninja` to build the image.
 This will take some time and disk space as it builds a few separate OS images.

 ##### CAN options

-The naming of supported CAN options is chosen to align with the overlay naming conventions in RPI OS.
-Making it easier for users who are already familiar with and have experience using supported HATs in RPI OS to seamlessly transition to our product.
+The naming of supported CAN options was chosen to align with the overlay naming conventions in RPI OS, making it easier for users who are already familiar with and have experience using supported HATs in RPI OS to seamlessly transition to our product.

 The required overlay(s) can be easily found in the relevant documentation for the specific HAT.
-For now supported:
+For now, supported options are:

 - `mcp2515-can` is the option for the **2-CH CAN HAT** with the MCP2515 chip ([documentation](https://www.waveshare.com/wiki/2-CH_CAN_HAT#Documentation)).